ceeoreo/kpop-album-wishlist/README.md

 ## V 1 Feature Overview

-- Add album with album name, group/artist name, and album price.
+- Add album with album name, group/artist name, link to purchase and album price.
 - Check albums that have been purchased already.
 - See cumulative price of all albums on the wishlist.

-## Helpful Resources Used

-- Tab Feature
-    - Video Used
-- Modal Pop-up Feature
-    - Video Used
--

 ## Future Plans

+- Add purchased tab that will display all albums that have already been purchased
+- Improve design to include signature color theme